Reviewable/Reviewable/docs/reviews.md

 ### Revisions

 This shows the total number of revisions in the review.
 Each revision is an automatic, unmodifiable capture of one or more commits.
-You’ll find the commits assigned to a revision in the Review Discussion box, and also in the Changes drop-down at the very top of the page.
+You’ll find the commits assigned to a revision in the [special Commits](#revision-commits) file.

 ::: tip
-The logic for grouping commits into revisions depends on the [review style](#changes-commits), number of commits pushed at the same time, commit authors, etc.  There are also some safety limits for how many revisions Reviewable will create at one time.
+The logic for grouping commits into revisions depends on the [review style](#review-style), number of commits pushed at the same time, commit authors, etc.  There are also some safety limits for how many revisions Reviewable will create at one time.
 :::

 A _provisional revision_ is tentative, since it may still change up to the point at which someone begins reviewing it.
 The intent behind provisional revisions is to permit the PR author to self-review the changes and push fixes without polluting the revision list.
 Provisional revisions are italicized in the file matrix.